 Thankfully, that’s starting to change, with the emergence of a new breed of private schools that are providing private school quality education at a price point comparable to many government schools.

-SPARK Schools is one of those new breed of private schools educating more than 10,500 learners in 21 schools across Gauteng.
-Our fees for example for 2020 will be R25,500 for primary school children and R33,000 per highschool child.
+SPARK Schools is one of those new breed of private schools educating more than 10,500 learners in 21 schools across South Africa.
+Our fees, for example, for 2020 is R25,500 for primary school children and R33,000 per highschool child.

 The demand for the SPARK Schools model has been overwhelming.
 We opened the first school in our network in January 2013, with 160 learners and 20 staff.
 In January 2019, we opened our first high school, and have 1,000 staff across our 21 schools.